Seymour-Capilano Water Filtration Plant, Canada

 This recovered energy is used to generate electricity, which is either used by the GVRD or sold to the local power company.

-The plant also makes use of ground source energy to heat and cool the entire facility, maximises its use of daylight and natural ventilation, and conserves energy and water.
-The site will be re-planted with appropriate native species.
+The plant also uses ground source energy to heat and cool the entire facility, maximises its use of daylight and natural ventilation, and conserves energy and water.
+The site is re-planted with appropriate native species.

 Contractors for Vancouver's Seymour-Capilano project

-The Greater Vancouver Regional District (GVRD) was the project sponsor.
-Emerson Process Management provided the plant's digital automation, with instrumentation and controls from RTS and control hardware provided by Norpac.
+The project was sponsored by GVRD.
+Emerson Process Management provided the plant's digital automation, with instrumentation and controls from RTS and control hardware supplied by Norpac.
 AMEC delivered the facility training programme.

 Betty Lake Water Treatment Plant at CFB Wainwright was upgraded with a filtration system and an immersed membrane system in 2009.